usr_51.txt For Vim version 9.1. Last change: 2024 Nov 13

 It's a good idea to also write some documentation for your plugin.
 Especially

 when its behavior can be changed by the user.
-See add-local-help for how
+See help-writing for the

 Here is a simple example for a plugin help file, called "typecorrect.txt":